-The Company presently maintains its corporate bank accounts in Canadian and US dollars.
-The senior and subordinated loans are denominated in US dollars.
-Due to the nature of its operations in Greenland, the Company also maintains accounts in Danish Krone in Greenland.
-The Company's operations in Greenland and its continued exploration and development expenditures in Greenland are denominated in DKK, US dollars and EURO, making it subject to foreign currency fluctuations.
+The Company presently maintains its corporate bank accounts in Canadian dollars.
+Hudson Greenland's senior and subordinated loans are denominated in US dollars.
+Due to the nature of its operations, Hudson Greenland maintains its accounts in Canadian and US dollars, and in Danish Krone in Greenland.
+The Company's operations in Greenland and its continued exploration and development expenditures in Greenland are denominated in DKK, US dollars and Canadian dollars, making it subject to foreign currency fluctuations.
 Such fluctuations are out of the Company's control and may materially adversely affect the Company's financial position and results.